 Photo: warmer/Shutterstock

 speaks out about the spiritual bankruptcy of consumerism.
 He hopes to impact the world positively by bringing about political change, rather than by accumulating possessions.
 Of course, it's probably a lot easier to be a minimalist when you've got a few billion in the bank.
 But Berggruen at least earns points for not letting his money consume him.
-Related Link: 'The Minimalists' share their journey to a simpler life (Hint: One step at a time)7.
-Clive Palmer's Titanic II: Australian billionaire Clive Palmer must have been
+Related Link: 'The Minimalists' share their journey to a simpler life (Hint: One step at a time).
+7. Clive Palmer's Titanic II: Australian billionaire Clive Palmer must have been

 one of those people who saw James Cameron's iconic film "Titanic" multiple times.
 He has funded plans to build a replica of the famous, ill-fated vessel, aptly called Titanic II.
 It should be set to sail in 2016.
 "It is going to be